pratikpakhale/parMDS/README.md

 The `results` dir contains the outputs of the runs done on original parMDS.cpp (`openmp`), optimized opti/parMDS.cpp (`mst`) and cuda opti/parMDS.cu (`cuda`).
 Comparative analysis can be found in `results/plots`

-> Ignore : The `vrp` folder is just an attempt to visualize the customers and depot to intuitively understand the problem and how the routes are defined.
+> Ignore : The `viz` folder is just an attempt to visualize the customers and depot to intuitively understand the problem and how the routes are defined.
 The `.html` file will be an intereactive file to load (hopefully) thousands of nodes and can be interacted visually.
 The source for this is at `viz/vrp.py`

 ### Build and run all rounds.